Cron Jobs

 Setup

-Most of the cron job setup flow is similar to that of any other Render service.
-However, these fields are specific to cron jobs:
+The cron job setup flow is similar to that of any other Render service.
+However, the following fields are specific to cron jobs:

 Cron-job-specific settings in the Render Dashboard